AndyNg0712/Coursework-Week1/README.md

 Create new class '.benefit-item img'
 1. create new class '.benefit-item img' to group old classes '.benefit-lead img', '.benefit-brand img', '.benefit-cost img'.
 2. Reason: tidy up the code from 3 classes into 1 class, also it will help CSS files to target the correct <div class="benefit">,<img> in html file.
 3. Save and check the website.
-Screen shot 'change and group benefit-item img CSS'
+Screen shot 'change and group cbenefit-item img CSS'
 4. Push to github to finish "submit change to 'benefit-item img'

 Create new class '.content-item'